 How we work

 We have no political affiliation.
-We work with decision makers and politicians of all stripes to achieve an equitable home care system that supports dignified ageing.
+Our goal is equitable, accessible home and community care, and we work with decision makers and politicians of all stripes to promote it.

 Care Watch does not provide information or recommendations about specific services or providers.
 If you are looking for information about services, you can consult with the Ontario Community Support Association (OCSA).
 OCSA includes more than 25 different health and wellness services province-wide.
 These services help Ontarians live independently in their own home for as long as possible.

 We do not give advice about individual cases or concerns.
 If you are looking for this information or assistance, the following organizations may be helpful: